1966 Mini Cooper S, “Super Box”

 Description

-The transition from drag racing to circuit racing began in 1970, when Reynolds prepared the car for SCCA competition using typical period grassroots race preparation techniques.
-These included replacement of the factory Hydrolastic suspension system with traditional rubber cone suspension, improving reliability and serviceability for road racing conditions.
+The transition from drag racing to circuit racing began in 1970, when Reynolds prepared the car for SCCA competition.
+Modifications included replacing the factory Hydrolastic suspension system with traditional rubber cone suspension to improve performance and reliability.

-A roll cage was installed, incorporating both rear and front hoops fabricated using locally bent tubing.
-Additional chassis modifications included installation of a rear anti-roll bar and competition suspension tuning.
+A roll cage was installed incorporating both rear and front hoops.
+Additional chassis modifications included installation of a rear anti-roll bar.

-Driver ergonomics were improved with installation of an extended gearshift lever, sourced from a Mini 850, to accommodate Reynolds’ height and seating position.
-The car also received period race livery, including sponsor identification for Reynolds’ auto parts business, “Pit Stop Foreign Car Parts,” and distinctive oversized yellow race numbers, which were innovatively produced using projected typography—an uncommon technique at the time.
+An extended gearshift lever was sourced from a Mini 850 to accommodate Reynolds’ height and seating position.
+The car also received period race livery, including sponsor identification for Reynolds’ auto parts business, “Pit Stop Foreign Car Parts,” and distinctive oversized yellow race numbers.

 04/01/22 – CSRG DLVR Sonoma – Group 3